pmoustopoulos/department-api/README.md

   Jaspersoft studio was used to create template files (.jrxml).
 These template files along with the jasper dependency was used by Java to create excel and pdf reports.
 This application is optional because you will need it only if you want to view or modify the template files.

+### Database Migrations with Flyway

+The application uses Flyway to handle database migrations.
+This ensures a consistent state across different environments.
+Depending on the environment and database:

+- For the main application using **PostgreSQL**, migrations are located in `db/migration/postgresql`.
+- If you're on the `h2-database` branch using H2, migrations can be found in `db/migration/h2`.

+Whenever there are changes to the database schema, new migration scripts should be added.
+Flyway will automatically apply these migrations during application startup, ensuring the database state aligns with the application's expectations.

 ## Start Postgres as a Docker container.
 Start `Docker Desktop` and then execute the following command to start a docker container which will be running Postgres <br>